qkzk/fm/development.md

 - In tree display mode, % and § increases and decrease the depth.
 Watchout, it may be take some time to explore a large file tree.
 This setting is associated to tab and can't be saved in config file.
 - In fuzzy finder for files (Ctrl+f), you can toggle flag on files with ctrl+space.
 Flagged files are shown in yellow
 - fuzzy finder for lines (Ctrl+s) will move the preview to the matched line
+- History of previous inputs.
+When logs are enabled, your inputs are saved and you can pick any of them.
+For example, open CD mode with Alt+g, then Alt+h will open the history and you can pick a previous input.

 ##### Bugfixes